 In Brazil is not common to find people that can speak English fluently.
 Different from other countries where English as a second language is very common, in Brazil, that’s rare.
 At least this is what is described in extensive research about the idiom in Brazil provided by the British Council Brazil.

-According to British Council research, only 5% of the Brazilian can communicate in English.
+According to British Council research, only 5% of Brazilians can communicate in English.
 Also, their studies showed that only 1% of the population is fluent in the language.
-About 2 million people in a country with more than 200 million inhabitants.
+About 2 million people, in a country with more than 200 million inhabitants.

 5% of Brazilians Can Communicate in English